arkwright/vim-whiplash/README.md

 commit the overridden changes to `.gitignore` back to the team's shared repo.

+> Yes, I know that `.git/info/exclude` performs a similar function.
+But
+> that file is not safely backed up in your project's Git repo.
+Your
+> Whiplash config directory will likely be stored in a peronsal repo
+> which you *will* be backing up regularly.

 `:WhiplashCopyFile` is very useful for most dotfiles.
 I use it to inject a customized `.agignore` into my projects.